-The project pipeline in Australia remains strong, with in excess of AUD 11 billion of projects that are ready to proceed and meet Infrastructure Australia's project criteria.
+The project pipeline in Australia remains strong with in excess of AUD\$11 billion of projects that are ready to proceed and meet Infrastructure Australia's project criteria.
 Prisons, healthcare and transport infrastructure projects remain a focus.
 2014 is also expected to generate some transactions in the Australian secondary market.

-New Zealand's central government has plans to invest New Zealand dollars (NZD) 46.6 billion into infrastructure over the next 10 years, according to a sector update released by the New Zealand Treasury Department in March 2014.
+New Zealand's central government has plans to invest NZD 46.6bn into infrastructure over the next 10 years, according to a sector update released by the New Zealand Treasury Department in March 2014.

 The Treasury Department is calling for comment on an evidence base that will form the basis of the country's National Infrastructure Plan to be published next year.
 Within the review, a capital intentions report found that 260 projects over NZD 1 million in size have been identified by central government departments and agencies, nearly two-thirds of which are social infrastructure.
-In terms of PPPs, New Zealand is currently tendering for a NZD 200 million schools bundle and a NZD 200 million extension of Auckland Prison.
+In terms of PPPs, New Zealand is currently tendering for an NZD 200 million schools bundle and an NZD 200 million extension of Auckland Prison.